ublue-os/ucore/README.md

 ## Installation

+> [!IMPORTANT]
-**Please read the [CoreOS installation guide](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/)** before attempting installation.
-As uCore is an extension of CoreOS, it does not provide it's own custom or GUI installer.
+> **Read the [CoreOS installation guide](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/)** before attempting installation. uCore extends Fedora CoreOS; it does not provide it's own custom or GUI installer.

 There are varying methods of installation for bare metal, cloud providers, and virtualization platforms.

 **All CoreOS installation methods require the user to [produce an Ignition file](https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/).** This Ignition file should, at mimimum, set a password and SSH key for the default user (default username is `core`).

-> [!NOTE]
+> [!TIP]
-> It is highly recommended that for bare metal installs, first test your ignition configuration by installing in a VM (or other test hardware) using the same bare metal process.
+> For bare metal installs, first test your ignition configuration by installing in a VM (or other test hardware) using the bare metal process.

 ### Image Verification